dialogueone-dev/IT-documentation/Product_documentations/ninox/database_structure.md

 > Depending on the data structure we receive from the client, these fields may also vary

 > ![Contacts](../../images/ninox_database_docs/structure_6.png)
-In the Address table view, you would see these fields
+> In the Address table view, you would see these fields

-## Qualifiers

-Qualifiers are fields used by consultants to assess the relevance or interest level of the contacts.
-These qualifiers may either be direct columns within the Address table or separate tables connected through relationships, depending on their complexity and variability across clients.

 ## Contacts Table

 The Contacts table is used to capture each interaction made with the leads.
 It is connected to the Address table through a relationship.
 Whenever a consultant uses the contact button in the Address table view, a new contact entry is created in the Contacts table.
 This enables tracking and storing of all interactions related to a specific contact.

 ![Contacts](../../images/ninox_database_docs/structure_4.png)

 ## Meetings Subtable